 What explains cross-sectional and intertemporal variation in party inflation?
 In his seminal work on electoral coordination under alternative electoral systems, Cox (1997) argues that party aggregation, the inverse of inflation, is the result of incentives that may plausibly motivate "[s]ome pre-existing group... to accomplish a task that requires the help of a large number of legislators or legislative candidates; this group... seeks to induce would-be legislators from many different districts to participate in a larger organization (Cox 1997: 186)."
 These incentives may be defined by institutional and policy-related factors.
-For example, a strong presidential office elected concurrently with the legislators from each district into two nation-wide electoral alliances, or parties."
+For example, a strong presidential office elected concurrently with the legislature both by strong plurality-like electoral rules would "lead to the organisation of legislators from each district into two nation-wide electoral alliances, or parties."
 In parliamentary systems, the strength of the Prime ministerial office and a plurality-like process of selecting the head of government may lead to similar consequences.
 Specifically, Cox notes that